voxpelli/webpage-micropub-to-github/README.md

 Install it like a normal node.js application and adds the needed configuration through environment variables, either by copying the `sample.env` as `.env` and filling the values in there or by setting them through any other mechanism.

+### Yarn-support

+This project contains a [https://yarnpkg.com/](Yarn) lock file which is a faster and more secure alternative to the npm client.
+It can be used with [eg. Heroku](https://github.com/heroku/heroku-buildpack-nodejs/issues/337#issuecomment-253286196).

 ## Micropub endpoint discovery

 After a successful deploy the standard endpoint can be found at the `/micropub/main` path where you deployed the application, like eg. `https://example.com/micropub/main`.